apache/paimon/docs/content/how-to/creating-catalogs.md

 The following Flink SQL registers and uses a Paimon Hive catalog named `my_hive`.
 Metadata and table files are stored under `hdfs:///path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.

 If your Hive requires security authentication such as Kerberos, LDAP, Ranger or you want the paimon table to be managed by Apache Atlas(Setting 'hive.metastore.event.listeners' in hive-site.xml).
-You can specify the hive-conf-dir parameter to the hive-site.xml file path.
+You can specify the hive-conf-dir and hadoop-conf-dir parameter to the hive-site.xml file path.

 ```sql
 CREATE CATALOG my_hive WITH (